A usage-based grammar of Cuvok with focus on documenting the endangered social role of blacksmiths of the Tchouvok community

 The Tchouvok society is patrilineal.
 Around 60% of the entire community still practices the traditional religion.
 Christianity is followed by about 30% and 10% of the population are Muslim.
 Culturally, the Tchouvok community has a great similarity with the Mofu-gudur community and lots of intermarriages do happen between the two communities.

 Blacksmiths are special people in this community.
 Being a blacksmith in Tchouvok is a hereditary status, so it is transferred from fathers to children.
-They are considered as holders of magical and super natural powers.
+They are considered holders of magical and supernatural powers.
 They play a key role in the development of their society in this sense that they are the ones involved in many spiritual activities.
-Because of their dexterity in working on metals, wood and clay, they manufacture hoes, knifes, axes, pots for cooking or drinking and fetching water.
+Because of their dexterity in working on metals, wood and clay, they manufacture hoes, knives, axes, pots for cooking or drinking and fetching water.
 They are the ones who use the clay to represent the spirits of the deceased person for the next generations to give worships to their forefathers.
 There is no intermarriage between a blacksmith and a nonblacksmith family.
-The fact that they are playing some sort of spiritual roles gives them a status of supreme priest.
+The fact that they are playing some sort of spiritual role gives them the status of supreme priest.
 It is evident that the maintenance of traditional Tchouvok culture (and, by consequence, of their language) is tightly linked with the fate of this social figure.

 Cuvok (Cuv) is a Central Chadic language spoken by about 5000 people (source: Ethnologue) near Zamay in Tchouvok in Mokolo subdivision of Mayo Tsanaga, Far North Region of Cameroon.
 Dieu and Renaud (1983: 357) have assigned to this language the code number (181) and gave the following classification: Afro-asiatic, Chadic, Central-west, Wandala Mafa group, Mafa-South.
 Ethnologue (Grimes 1988b: 171) proposed a similar classification: Afro-asiatic, Chadic, Biu-mandara, A. Bura- Mandara, Mandara-Matakam, Matakam (Mafa).
 Cuvok speakers live in one small native community surrounded by big language communities like Mafa and Mofu-gudur.
 The language is being spoken in the following quarters of Tchouvok: Bulyak, Wisambak, Gàdáká, Mekélék, Mukshey, Wayam Tazay, Ndurey, Matarpas, Merew, Maram, Zemndék Metergwed, Medere, Mazday.
 There are some Tchouvok people scattered in Mbele near Garoua in the North region